viswanathct/kart/ReadMe.md

 * i18n could be done through overriding existing properties with language specific extensions.

 * DB migrations through object diffs, with previous commits.
 Or maintaining a last-known-good-build file of the super structure.

+* Dev version of the Apps could be built by adding dev-plugins to the build.

 Learned
 -------